Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Final result

 Between three and six months, the result is complete.
-The rejuvenation of the gaze is long-lasting — the fat bags do not return, although the natural ageing process continues.
+The rejuvenation of the gaze is long-lasting — the under-eye bags do not return, although the natural ageing process continues.
 Most patients maintain the result for many years.

 Risks and complications: transparency above all